BrenoTeixeira/cardio_catch_disease/README.md

 # 10.0.
 Next Steps to Improve

-- Improve the Google Sheets scripts with error treatment, and allow the user to run the script only for selected rows.
+- Improve the Google Sheets scripts with error treatment and allow users to run the script only for selected rows.
 - Use Hypothesis tests on the Exploratory Analysis.
-- Use statistical methods to compare the classifiers performances.
+- Use statistical methods to compare the classifiers' performances.

 ![green-divider](https://user-images.githubusercontent.com/7065401/52071924-c003ad80-2562-11e9-8297-1c6595f8a7ff.png)